ansys/pyprimemesh/doc/source/user_guide/lucid.rst

 Surface wrapping using the ``lucid.Mesh`` class
 -----------------------------------------------

-This example shows you the method required to replicate the preceding surface mesh results:
+This example shows you surface wrapping using lucid to get the desired surface mesh results:

 .. code:: python